The confident automation framework is built on top of the following components:

 By default, duplicate documents will be automated if the automation mode is setup.
 If you would like to turn this off, you can perform this over the API in the automation settings of the queue settings attribute.

 Automation of batch files will be blocked by default.
 Rossum assumes those files contain multiple invoices inside the single document and that the document should be stopped for human review.
 You can change the default setup in the automation settings on the given queue over the API, similarly as when turning off the automation of duplicate documents.

-If some fields are not required and no value will be found for such documents, Rossum will automate such fields with validation source "not_found".
-If you would expect Rossum to automate empty fields with some level of confidence, please upvote this feature in our feature portal.
+If some fields are not required, and no value will be found for such documents, Rossum will automate such fields with validation source "not_found".
+If you would expect Rossum to automate empty fields with some confidence, please upvote this feature in our feature portal.

 Have you been thinking about various automation scenarios but are not sure how will the workflow behave?
 The following overview can help you to understand the automation in practice.

 |The field is hidden.||Such a field has no effect on automation.|